lambdaschool-codegrade/web-44-jim-liberi-web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What problem does the context API help solve?
+We use the Context API when we have global data that lots of components share (things like user or theme), or when we have to pass data through intermediate components.
+The API can help keep your state relatively clean.
+Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are the only source of information for the store.
+It carries a payload of information from your application to store.
+Reducers are a pure function in Redux.
+Pure functions are predictable.
+Reducers are the only way to change states in Redux.
+A store is an immutable object tree in Redux.
+A store is a state container which holds the application’s state.
+Redux can have only a single store in your application.
+Whenever a store is created in Redux, you need to specify the reducer.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+Redux Thunk is middleware that allows you to return functions, rather than just actions, within Redux.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I like Redux as it allows one to manage an app's state in a single place.